-Attorney Clay Lee has been chosen by his peers for inclusion in The Best Lawyers in America©: “Ones to Watch” (2021) in the fields of Criminal Defense: White Collar and Health Care Law.
+Attorney Clay Lee has been chosen by his peers for inclusion in The Best Lawyers in America©: “Ones to Watch” in the fields of Health Care Law (2021 to 2023) and Criminal Defense: White Collar (2021 to 2022).
 In 2020, he was also selected for the Mid-South Rising Stars list in the area of Health Care.

->

-> Clay’s work includes the following:
+Clay’s work includes the following:

 - Representing individuals and businesses in all aspects of litigation and in connection with federal and state government audits and investigations

 - Serving as outside counsel for organizations and individuals in federal civil rights claims

 - Conducting internal investigations, acquisition diligence reviews, and compliance risk assessments

 - Defending clients in criminal health care fraud cases and in False Claims Act matters (including qui tam litigation) based on allegations of Stark/Anti-Kickback Statute violations

 - Representing clients in white-collar criminal defense matters, including grand jury investigations